Montague County Courthouse

 Today, Montague County is known for its picturesque scenery, with rolling hills, vast prairies, and scenic rivers attracting outdoor enthusiasts and nature lovers.
 The county also celebrates its history through its various museums, historical landmarks, and annual events, preserving the heritage and culture of the area for future generations to appreciate.

-This timeline provides a condensed summary of the historical journey of Montague County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Montague County, Texas.

 • 1857: Montague County is established by the Texas legislature